microsoft/MixedRealityToolkit-Unity/README.md

 #### VertexLitConfigurableTransparent.shader
 Feature configurable vertex lit transparent shader.
 Use when a higher performance but lower precision lighting trade-off is acceptable, and transparency is needed.

+#### WindowOcclusion.shader
+A simple occlusion shader that can be used to hide other objects.
+This prevents other objects from being rendered by drawing invisible 'opaque' pixels to the depth buffer.
+This shader differs from Occlusion.shader in that it doesn't have any depth offset, so it should sort as expected with other objects adjacent to the window.

 ### [Tests](https://github.com/Microsoft/HoloToolkit-Unity/tree/master/Assets/HoloToolkit/Utilities/Tests)